Positions will remain posted beyond their respective consideration dates until an offer has been made and accepted.

 All WIPAC students are part of the Department of Physics.
 For general information about applying to UW–Madison, visit the graduate student admissions site maintained by the Department of Physics.
 If you are a current UW–Madison graduate student interested in working with WIPAC, contact a faculty member in your area of research.

 WIPAC and IceCube have a long history of involving undergraduates in research.
 Students have participated as part of the National Science Foundation "REU" program, or Research Experiences for Undergraduates.
 WIPAC REU experiences are listed under "Astronomical Sciences" and you can apply directly at the UW–Madison REU site.
-Applications are due February 1st for project placement the following summer.
+Applications are due in early February for project placement the following summer.

 WIPAC hosts international students, typically graduate students.
 International student visits are granted on an individual basis, with invitation from a WIPAC faculty member.
 See the visitor page for more information.